relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/email_data_sources/microsoft_office_365_mail_archive_mailbox.md

 Note the following considerations about this data source:

 ### Mailbox Collection
-- The connector only supports accessing active mailboxes.
+- The connector collects emails from active and licensed archived mailboxes.
-- The connector does **NOT** support collection from Archive mailboxes
-- You can collect from unlicensed custodians, but the mailbox must still be active in the case where the user is unlicensed.
-- Guest mailboxes can only be collected if they are active & licensed.
+- Shared mailboxes can be collected.
-- Shared mailboxes can only be captured if they are active.
+- Guest mailboxes can be collected.

-The [Microsoft O365 Mail Archive Mailbox data source]({{ site.baseurl }}{% link docs/administrator_guide/collection/all_data_sources/email_data_sources/microsoft_office_365_mail_archive_mailbox.md %})should always be enabled alongside the Microsoft O365 Email and Calendar data source to ensure holistic collection is performed.
-Without Microsoft O365 Mail Archive Mailbox data source enabled you may miss data that is quickly archived either by a rule or manual action.
-{: .warn}

 ### Email Collection
-- The connector collects all items in visible folders within Outlook’s inbox and custom folders.
+- The connector collects all items in visible folders within Outlook’s inbox and custom folders
 - Deleted items can be collected.
 - Deleted items from deleted folder (deleted and purged items) can be collected.
-Users must set their "Deleted items retention" to at least 14 days (Microsoft default).
+- Users must set their "Deleted items retention" to at least 14 days (MSFT default).
+- Items sent or received from/to regular mailbox but then archived.
 - Hidden folders cannot be collected.

 ### Email Content
 - Formatted text is captured as plain text.
 - Numbered rows are captured as a single line.
-- Emojis are collected as plain text.
+- Emojis collected as plain text.

 ### Data Filtering
 - There are two levels of filtering data: